natcap/invest.users-guide/source/urban_cooling_model.rst

 .. math:: CC_{park_i}=\sum_{j\in\ d\ radius\ from\ i} g_j \cdot CC_j \exp(-d(i,j)/d_{cool})
     :label: [3b]

-where :math:`cell_{area}` is the area of a cell in ha, :math:`g_j` is 1 if pixel :math:`j` is green space, 0 otherwise, :math:`d(i,j)` is the distance between pixel :math:`i` and :math:`j`, :math:`d_{cool}` is the distance over which a green space has a cooling effect, and CCparki is the distance weighted average of the CC values from green spaces.
+where :math:`cell_{area}` is the area of a cell in ha, :math:`g_j` is 1 if pixel :math:`j` is green space, 0 otherwise, :math:`d(i,j)` is the distance between pixel :math:`i` and :math:`j`, :math:`d_{cool}` is the distance over which a green space has a cooling effect, and :math:`CC_{park_i}` is the distance weighted average of the CC values from green spaces.
 Note that LULC that count as "green area" are determined by the user with the parameter 'green_area' in the biophysical table, see Input table in Section 3.
 Then, the HM index is calculated as:

 .. math:: HM_i = \begin{Bmatrix}
         CC_{park_i} & if & CC_{park_i} > CC_i\ and\ GA_i < 2 ha \\